nmamano/nmamano-personal-site/blog/greedy/greedy.md

 Since any two runs of LG find the same solution, and GG is a special case of LG, it follows that every run of LG finds the same solution as GG.

 I'll take a quick detour into the story of GLE for MWM.
 Before it was discovered, LG was proposed as a "new" algorithm and it was proven that it achieves a 1/2 approximation ratio, just like Greedy (of course, they achieve the same approximation ratio because they find the same solution).
 A funny thing I found is that there is a paper doing an empirical comparison of the solution quality of different MWM algorithms, and it includes the traditional Greedy and LG as different algorithms. **They compared two things mathematically proven to be the same.** In the experiment, they actually obtain slightly different results for the two, which must come down to handling ties differently.
-Had they used consistent tie-breaking rules in both implementations, they would have got the exact same numbers, probably causing some perplexion.
+Had they used consistent tie-breaking rules in both implementations, they would have got the exact same numbers, probably rising some questions.
 Here is the table from their paper (LG is labeled LAM):

 ![Comparison of MWM algorithms](empiricalcomp.PNG =35%x35%)